Lay-by truck stops in the 'age of austerity'

 "The sunshine is beautiful and it is lovely to work in the sunshine but we have to work all year round and we are open 52 weeks of the year."

 Truck stops are usually powered by generators, which means foodstuffs are not kept overnight but replenished every day.

 "We are limited in what we can sell," said Mr Swain.
-"But we have a fairly big range from breakfasts to sandwiches to ham and chips."'Talk to anybody'
+"But we have a fairly big range from breakfasts to sandwiches to ham and chips."

 As he was speaking to BBC News, a soldier heading north towards Colchester Garrison approached holding a jerry can.

 "I think I'm about to run out of diesel," the soldier, dressed in fatigues, boots and a beret, told him.
 Mr Swain reassured the soldier the nearest filling station was just a short drive away.